OpenE2140/opene2140.github.io/install.md

 OpenE2140 also runs on Windows 7 and 8.1, but these versions are not officially supported (Microsoft has dropped support for them) and OpenE2140 may stop working on them at any time.
 Use at your own risk.

 ## Installing the game assets
 After installing OpenE2140, you will need to supply the original game assets.
 Currently, only the digital versions are officially supported.
+After installing the original game via the official clients of these stores, OpenE2140 can automatically detect and copy the necessary content from your installation.

+Just start the game and press **Advanced Install**:

 {% include figure.html alt="Installation wizard for the game assets" src="images/how-to-install/content-manager-main.jpg" %}

-After installing the original game via the official clients of these stores, OpenE2140 can automatically detect and copy the necessary content from your installation.
-Just start the game and press **Detect Disc or Installation**.
-This is the recommended method.
+A new dialog opens, which shows all possible content packages that can be installed:

+{% include figure.html alt="Content Manager displays all the game content OpenE2140 supports" src="images/how-to-install/content-manager-clean.jpg" %}

+Only **Game Files** are absolutely necessary; the rest of them are just music soundtracks.
+Press **Detect Disc or Installation** to continue.
+A new dialog opens, where you can select what do you want to install.

+{% include figure.html alt="Package selection" src="images/how-to-install/content-manager-package-selection.jpg" %}

+After choosing, press Continue to start the installation process.
+A dialog with progress is shown:

+{% include figure.html alt="The installation is very quick." src="images/how-to-install/content-manager-package-installation.jpg" %}

+After obtaining soundtracks, you can install them the same way.
+Press **Back** to start the actual game:

 {% include figure.html alt="Apart from the required game files, soundtracks can also be installed." src="images/how-to-install/content-manager-game-files-soundtrack-installed.jpg" %}